 One prosecution witness recounted an occasion when dad “was chased into the Close by another vehicle” (JP).

-After my trial, dad’s father-in-law told our team that “Sami could easily accumulate enemies” (LE).
+After my trial, my maternal grandfather told our team that “Sami could easily accumulate enemies” (LE).

 When someone has gone out of their way to cover their tracks as elaborately as my dad, trying to uncover them is fiendishly difficult.
 Just trying to access data from companies, banks, and mobile phone operators after someone has passed away is hard enough.
 We’ve contacted places like Tesco for example, to find out information about when and where dad last used loyalty cards under his ‘Samuel Alexander’ alias when, as he often did, he paid in cash rather than by card.
 Many have refused to disclose anything to us on the basis that the Data Protection Act only applies to ‘living individuals’.
 We’ve also approached bodies like HMRC and the UK Cards Association for details about investigations conducted into my father’s affairs, and whether they have evidence as to known associates, linked accounts, and so on.
 We haven’t had any luck there yet either, for the same reason, so we will need to seek a court order to compel them to release this vital data to us.